byronxc/linbot/README.md

 ## Commands
 "$linbot [Language]" this command starts the process of translation specifying the target language. <br />
-"$linbot stop" this command stops the translation
+"$linbot stop" this command stops the translation.

 ## Technologies
- Google Cloud Translation <br />
+ Google Cloud Translation. <br />

 ## Demo